-Since the onset of the pandemic, admissions officers have been emphasizing a more holistic review process.
-Without SAT and ACT scores, more weight has been placed on personal statements, supplemental essays, and letters of recommendation.
+Since the onset of the pandemic, admissions officers have strongly emphasized a more holistic review process.
+With more colleges adopting (temporary) test-optional policies, more weight is now being placed on personal statements, supplemental essays, and letters of recommendation.

 Should You Write About COVID-19 in Your Personal Statement?

 Your personal statement is supposed to communicate something unique and interesting about yourself.
-With millions of high school students across the country experiencing similar situations, using your main essay to write about the pandemic may make it more difficult to differentiate yourself from other applicants.
+With millions of students across the country experiencing similar situations, using your main essay to write about the pandemic may make it more difficult to differentiate yourself from other applicants.

-Additionally, admissions officers have likely read through hundreds of essays over the last several months regarding individuals' experiences with COVID-19.
-It's natural to be focused on the pandemic and the impacts it's had on your life, but admissions officers are likely experiencing some level of fatigue from COVID-19-related essays.
+Additionally, admissions officers have likely read through thousands of essays over the past year detailing students' experiences with COVID-19.
+It's natural to focus on the pandemic and the impacts it's had on your life, but admissions committees are no doubt experiencing some fatigue from COVID-19-related essays.

 The Common App Prompt

 Community disruptions such as COVID-19 and natural disasters can have deep and long-lasting impacts.
 If you need it, this space is yours to describe those impacts.
 Colleges care about the effects on your health and well-being, safety, family circumstances, future plans, and education, including access to reliable technology and quiet study spaces.
+(250-word limit)

 The Coalition App Prompt